 We have a large number of PDF documents published on our site, many of which do not meet accessibility guidelines.
 However, we are committed to preparing all future documents so that they can be read by assistive technologies.

 We are committed to delivering improvements to make our website’s forms as accessible as possible.
-Currently, our forms do not feature Legend Tags, which provide helpful additional context for users of assistive technologies.
-Legend Tags will be implemented as soon as the feature becomes available within our Content Management System software.
+Currently, our forms do not feature form field labels, which provide helpful additional context for users of assistive technologies.
+Form field labels will be implemented as soon as the feature becomes available within our current Content Management System software.

 Changing text size